tucats/apitest/README.md

 ## Command line

 The tools can be explicitly built and executed as a command line tool.
-It can aslo be made part of a project file and run by executed using the `go run` command.
+It can also be made part of a project file and run by executed using the `go run` command.
 For example, the too might reside in a sub-directory of the tools directory of the project, and the test description files are then located in a directory `tests` within the source file directory.